-Children in primary school should be offered vaccination at school - they will get one appointment and if they miss that GPs will 'mop-up'.
+Children in primary school, item (i) below, should be offered vaccination at school - they will get one appointment and if they miss that GPs will 'mop-up'.
 In remote areas (eg islands) GPs will give the vaccination.

 Practices will offer vaccination to everyone else eligible.